Contextual hypotheses and semantics of logic programs: Extensors, and relationships to particular semantics

-The notation that follows describes the operations of strengthening or weakening some occurrences of literals in a given statement: given a statement $\varphi$, a set $O$ of occurrences of literals in $\varphi$ and a set $E$ of literals, \begin{itemize} \item $\select_E^O\varphi$ denotes the statement obtained from $\varphi$ by assuming that every occurrence of literal in $\varphi$ that belongs to $O$ is false unless it subsumes some member of $E$; \item $\extend_E^O\varphi$ denotes the statement obtained from $\varphi$ by assuming that every occurrence of literal in $\varphi$ that belongs to $O$ is true if it subsumes some member of $E$. \end{itemize} The first operation prepares the technical definition of a formal logic program obtained from \FLP\ and $E$, and denoted $\FLP\SELECT E$, that will be useful for formalizing in our setting answer-set programming, the stable model semantics, and the well founded semantics; for the latter two, $\Omega$ will actually be set to \SPE{-}, which prompts for a special notation, that of Notation~\ref{nota_40}.
+In the propositional case, $n=0$ and Notation~\ref{nota_39} simplifies the definition of $\UNIF{\varphi}{E}$ to $\{\bigwedge\varnothing\}$ if $\varphi\in E$, and to $\varnothing$ otherwise.
+The next notation will describe the operations of strengthening or weakening some occurrences of literals in a formula: given a formula $\varphi$, a set $O$ of occurrences of literals in $\varphi$ and a set $E$ of literals, \begin{itemize} \item \selects{E}{O}{\varphi} will be a formula obtained from $\varphi$ by assuming that every occurrence of a literal in $\varphi$ that belongs to $O$ is false unless it subsumes some member of $E$; \item \extends{E}{O}{\varphi} will be a formula obtained from $\varphi$ by assuming that every occurrence of a literal in $\varphi$ that belongs to $O$ is true if it subsumes some member of $E$. \end{itemize} Note that \selects{E}{O}{\varphi} and \extends{E}{O}{\varphi} do not denote two notions that differ only in that one refers to ``false'' when the other refers to ``true.''
+This is maybe more easily observed thanks to the following alternative, but less precise, informal description of \selects{E}{O}{\varphi} and \extends{E}{O}{\varphi}: an occurrence of a literal in $\varphi$ that belongs to $O$ is true in \selects{E}{O}{\varphi} iff it subsumes some member of $E$, whereas an occurrence of a literal in $\varphi$ that belongs to $O$ is true in \extends{E}{O}{\varphi} iff it subsumes a member of $E$ or if it can be shown to be true.

+The first operation prepares the technical definition of a formal logic program obtained from \FLP\ and $E$, and denoted $\FLP\SELECT E$, that will be useful for formalising in our setting the answer-set and the stable model semantics.
 The second operation prepares the definition of $\FLP\PLUS E$.
-Both $\FLP\SELECT E$ and $\FLP\PLUS E$ are formally defined in Notation~\ref{nota_42}.
+Hence to develop our framework, only the notation \extends{E}{O}{\varphi} is needed: the notation \selects{E}{O}{\varphi} is used only to reformulate the usual definitions of the answer-set and the stable model semantics in a way that will make it easier to establish their relationship to our setting.
+To relate our framework to the stable model semantics, $\Omega$ will be set to \SPE{-,-}, and to relate it to the well-founded semantics, $\Omega$ will be set to either \SPE{-,-} or \SPE{\cdot,-} (both options are equally suitable), which prompts for a special notation, that of Notation~\ref{nota_41}.
+Both $\FLP\SELECT E$ and $\FLP\PLUS E$ are formally defined in Notation~\ref{nota_43}.